 In many respects, the SDGs are a significant improvement on their predecessors, the Millennium Development Goals, including in their commitments to gender equality and women’s rights.
 Yet there is no major advance when it comes to accountability: the 2030 Agenda for Sustainable Development, which includes the SDGs, provides only for a weak and voluntary process of “follow-up and review”.
-The 2017 HLPF, which concluded last week, unfortunately provided stark evidence of the shortcomings of these arrangements, showcasing official national reports of dubious rigor while civil society was offered only tokenistic opportunities to participate.
+The 2017 HLPF, which concluded in late July, unfortunately provided stark evidence of the shortcomings of these arrangements, showcasing official national reports of dubious rigor while civil society was offered only tokenistic opportunities to participate.
 There was little evidence of the transformative change necessary to achieve the Goals, while the Ministerial Declaration agreed at the HLPF once again short-changed the rights of women and girls, failing to reflect the full scope of the Goal 5 targets including reproductive rights.

 Building on the work CESR and UN Women have each done on the theme of accountability, this briefing dives deeper into how these accountability deficits can be improved with a specific focus on women’s rights.
 At a bare minimum, it argues, gender-responsive accountability requires that women are full participants in any oversight or accountability process; and that women’s human rights are the standard of assessment against which progress towards gender equality is judged and decisions made.
 Otherwise, governments may focus their efforts on the achievement of goals and targets which are not aligned with their existing international human rights obligations, nor with the priorities of national women rights’ and feminist movements, falling far short of their ambitions.